-The Liestal’s Fasnacht is strongly influenced by the Basel’s Fasnacht, albeit with a lot of locality.
+The Liestal’s Fasnacht is strongly influenced by the Basel’s Fasnacht, albeit with a lot of localities.
 It begins with some prehistoric events – following the old date of the “Burefasnacht” – on the Sunday before the Morgestraich of the Basel Fasnacht with a large street parade.

 Witness the unbelievable blazing fire stunts during the Chienbäse!